santoshkt/email-client-server/README.md

 * How do i exit from these programs?

   In  case of  client, you can exit by send 'close' command.
   In case of server, you can just press Ctrl-C to kill it.

 * Do these programs run on any machine?

-  They are compiled on thor.vse.gmu.edu, zeus.vse.gmu.edu.
-They will work on any 32-bit and 64-bit Linux machines.
+  They are compiled and will work on any 32-bit and 64-bit Linux machines.
 No warranty is given for other kinds of machines.